Baby Blues (American TV series): Production

 Warner Bros.
-Animation produced eight of the season one episodes, with overseas animation done by Varga Studio in Hungary for five of them (including the pilot), and Sunwoo Entertainment in Korea for the three others.
+Animation produced eight of the season one episodes, with overseas animation done by Varga Studio in Hungary for five of them (including the pilot, which was also animated at the former TVC London Varga owned), and Sunwoo Entertainment in Korea for the three others.
 Rough Draft Studios in Los Angeles did five episodes, which include "Bizzy Moves In", "Rodney Has Two Daddies", "Hurtin' Inside", "Ugly Zoe", and "Wanda Moves Up".

-In another attempt to compete with Fox's popular animated sitcoms, The WB made the series to be more adult-oriented than the comic strip (by having some sexuality, mild swearing, etc.).
-Because Rick Kirkman and Jerry Scott had limited creative control over the animated version, they were not completely pleased about this kind of difference, though Scott said he liked "part of it".

 The Baby Blues animated series took nearly five years to develop and produce, and what was initially the pilot, "A Baby Blues Christmas Special", was supposed to air in December 1998, but it was postponed more than once, while other episodes were being ordered and completed.
 The Christmas episode finally aired on Adult Swim on February 24, 2002.
-In 1999, the series was almost to be re-titled Bluesville without Scott's knowledge, but Baby Blues was kept as the title, given how popular the comic strip is with more than 60 million readers.

 Opening sequence

 The opening theme song was a shorter version of "It's All Been Done" by Canadian rock band Barenaked Ladies, from their 1998 album Stunt.
 The title sequence was designed by Renegade Animation, who would later be known for Cartoon Network's Hi Hi Puffy AmiYumi, and shows the characters at the Warner Bros. studio lot.